Football Official

 https://www.facebook.com/foxsports/videos/10154349877354552/

-Asked by SwoLy-D almost 10 years ago
+Asked by SwoLy-D about 10 years ago

 Uhhh, yes!
 You pick him up?
 That's holding even without a rulebook.
 And tossing him like that?
 Could easily be called a personal foul or unnecessary roughness.
 Shows you what TV guys know.